ChristophBleyer/ALNS/README.md

 * Vehicle abrasion and fuel
 * Overtime depending on the vehicle

-An exact mathematical formulation that has been developed for this project can be found [here](docs/Problem.pdf).

 The initial route construction is done in two phases: *clustering* and *routing*.

 * Clustering is done by a parallel urgency assignment as described in *Tansini, Libertad and Urquhart, María and Viera, Omar.
 Comparing Assignment Algorithms for the Multi-Depot VRP.
 12 2002.*